ShatoKid008/API/README.md

 # API
-Creating an API using Flask module in Python
+Creating an API using Flask framework in Python - from tutorial